This is the first entry in a series cataloging every video game to exist (according to Wikipedia).

 Team deathmatch tank-driving simulation.
 One of a handful of early first-person computer games developed by John Edo Haefeli and Nelson Bridwell in 1975 at Northwestern University.

 The name pedit5 refers to the programming workspace on the PLATO system.
 Like all PLATO software, the game was executed on a mainframe computer, but played on terminals located elsewhere.
-In the game, the player guides a character who wanders a single-level dungeon accumulating treasure and killing monsters.
+In the game, the first dungeon crawler, the player guides a character who wanders a single-level dungeon accumulating treasure and killing monsters.
 When a player encounters a monster, he can use one of several spells.
 Characters can be saved from one play session to the next.
 Pedit5 was eventually deleted.
 A new version of the game, based on the original work but significantly improved, was written by three other programmers as orthanc, named after a tower in The Lord of the Rings.
 The original version of pedit5 was resurrected as orthanc1.
 Both orthanc and orthanc1 remained on the PLATO system.

 First-person arcade game by Kee Games.
 Player pilots a fighter jet.